ResearchComputing/Documentation/File-Systems.md

 ## Accounting

-Disk usage may be checked using the `curc-quota' command.
-When run from an *scompile* node, you will see output similar to:
+Disk usage may be checked using the `curc-quota` command.
+When run from a Summit `compile node`, you will see output similar to:

 ```
 [janedoe@shas0136 ~]$ curc-quota